Will Tesla Disrupt Long Haul Trucking?

 The first company that caught my eye is Pure Energy Metals (OTCQB:PEMIF).
 The company aims to use a solvent extraction process to obtain particularly pure lithium hydroxide from lithium brine deposits without the time, cost and environmental impact associated with the conventional evaporation pond concentration step used by the major lithium brine extraction companies.
 Pure Energy has secured some lithium claims in Clayton Valley, Nevada adjacent to the existing Albemarle (NYSE:ALB) lithium operation.

 Two things about Pure Energy interest me.
-First, because the process they intend to use can be ramped quickly (no delay of years waiting for brine in evaporation pools to concentrate).
+First, because the process it intends to use can be ramped quickly (no delay of years waiting for brine in evaporation pools to concentrate).
 So, Pure Energy can (at least in theory) respond more quickly to any choking of lithium supply.
-Second, because the solvent extraction process produces comparatively pure product, the company may find themselves supplying makers of the highest energy density cells, and find their product in particularly high demand.
+Second, because the solvent extraction process produces comparatively pure product, the company may find itself supplying makers of the highest energy density cells, and find its product in particularly high demand.

 Pure Energy Metals has a website here with news about the company and links to company financials and other Canadian filings.
 The Seeking Alpha page for Pure Energy Metals that links from the ticker symbol above also has information on company financials.
 According to a June 7th filing, the company has exchanged up to 22.5% (warrants fully exercised) of the company for substantial additional lithium claims in Clayton Valley plus an additional $2 million in capital.
 The company now holds lithium claims essentially boxing-in Albemarle's Clayton Valley lithium deposit.

 This strategic move by Pure Energy Metals came at a steep price in terms of dilution and is indicative of one of the risks investors will face should they put money into this stock.
 Some of the other important risks associated with speculative, micro-cap companies of this kind include becoming illiquid due to disappearing market interest in the company.
-And, of course being a comparatively small company ($26.7 million market cap at this writing) with no significant income stream, the company runs a real risk of becoming insolvent.
+And, of course, being a comparatively small company ($26.7 million market cap at this writing) with no significant income stream, the company runs a real risk of becoming insolvent.

 The reason for presenting my rationale for investing in these small and potentially risky companies is to illustrate the kinds of interesting, though highly speculative opportunities investors may find beyond established players in the battery supply chain.
 Because the lithium battery supply chain is likely to ramp rapidly over the next few years, I believe an opportunity exists for some (very definitely not all) small, innovative companies in this space.